sking-dev/iac-stuff/README.md

-# iac-stuff
+# IaC Stuff

-This repo contains a potpourri of IaC-related resources.
+This repo contains a veritable potpourri of IaC-related resources!